Adult Services Program

 Through the Early Alert program, students at risk are identified early each semester by faculty.
 The program provides customized services and connects students to additional support services.

-- Supports a “team approach” in student retention
+- Supports a “team approach” in student retention and persistence.

 - Provides additional opportunities for meaningful interactions with students